romana/romana/README.md

 The EC2 installation takes 20-25 mins to complete (on t2.large instances) and creates an OpenStack DevStack cluster (Liberty release) with a single Controller Node and up to 4 Compute Nodes.
 Each OpenStack Node runs on a dedicated EC2 instance.
 Romana installs its OpenStack ML2 and IPAM drivers and creates a Romana router gateway interface on each Compute Node.

-Once installed, you can perform a variety of checks and experiments on your own.
-See the [Wiki](https://github.com/romana/romana/wiki) for details.

 ### Teardown